-What we know about workplace safety culture in the age of COVID-19

-At the time of writing, FactorLab's SmartTaglt technology platform is being used in the field by more than 20 different organizations with revenues that range from a few hundred million dollars to several billion.
-We focus on organizations that either procure or deliver large capital-intensive projects, which tend to have significant labor components.
+What we know about workplace safety culture in the age of COVID-19 several billion.
+We focus on organizations that procure or deliver large capital-intensive projects, which tend to have significant labor components.
 We work with CEOs from a range of industries who want easy access to what is occurring at the jobsite every day in real time, and this is particularly important during the current COVID-19 crisis when uncertainty is pervasive, long-term investment decisions are uncharted, and the margin for error is narrow.
-The SmartTaglt system provides insight into the concerns of workers as they perform their jobs under unprecedented conditions-not only is incident prevention important, but now there are concerns about personal health risks and job security.
-This is not to say that organizations can't overcome these obstacles and position themselves for future success; the best companies build on a culture that flexes to new realities without bending on the vision that guides them.